 If the process you’re mapping is cyclical, make sure the feedback loop is closed, taking you back to the beginning.

 Use the system model approach to draw your flowchart and map your processes.
 It helps you determine what information should be added and where.

-After you’re done, go back and check if the process is complete and contains all pertinent information.
+After you’re done, go back and make sure the process is complete and that it contains all pertinent information.
 Add a title and a date so you can keep track of any modifications.

 Quality professionals working according to the Six Sigma principles refer to process mapping as Business Process Architecture.
 This process, however, implies the existence of a series of cross-functional flowcharts with different levels of detail (from 0 to 4, 0 representing the least amount of detail and steps and 4 being the most detailed, in which all tasks, no matter how small, are represented).

 ISO 9001 encourages a different approach, focused on quality management and the understanding of the internal correlations between the steps as well as with other processes – focusing on the impact these interactions have on the overall quality of management.

 Value stream mapping incorporating best practices from lean manufacturing and is used to improve the flow of information or materials required to service a customer or produce a product.
 This method to mapping is an end-to-end approach and is ideal when looking to reduce cycle time or implement lean practices.

 When starting your process mapping, consider what the end goal of the map will be.
 If you’re looking to print a map and display it for reference, an online mapping software like LucidChart might suffice.
 If you’re looking to implement a BPM or workflow management tool, some software may have mapping capabilities built in.
 Depending on the core process methodology of the software, no maps may need be needed at all.